How to Finance a Mobile or Manufactured Home

 The house must meet geographical requirements, but that doesn’t mean you have to live 20 miles from your nearest neighbor.
 About 97% of the U.S. land mass is USDA loan eligible, an area encompassing 109 million people.

-Interest rates fluctuate with the market but are usually less than conventional loans.
-The downside to a USDA loan is a Guarantee Fee of 2% is added to the total loan amount, and an annual fee of .5% gets added to your monthly payment.
+Interest rates have risen since the COVID pandemic eased, which is a negative.
+But with the USDA, rates fluctuate but are usually less than conventional loans.
+The downside to a USDA loan is a Guarantee Fee of 1% is added to the total loan amount, and an annual fee of .35% gets added to your monthly payment.

 Check with your bank or credit union to see if they can help you with a USDA loan application for a manufactured loan.